polotek/http-console/README.md

 ### cookies #

-You can enable cookie tracking with the `--cookies` option flag.
-To see what cookies are stored, use the `.cookies` command.
+Http-console will track cookies by default.
+You can disable cookie tracking with the `--no-cookies` option flag.
+Use the `--cookies` option flag to explicitly enable cookie tracking.
+To see what cookies are stored, use the `.cookies` command when running http-console.

 ### SSL #